sagivantebi/Face_Detection_2023/README.md

-# Face Recognition using Colab and Teachable Machine
+# Face Recognition

-This project leverages Google Colab, OpenCV, and a Keras-based model trained using Google's Teachable Machine to create a real-time face recognition system.
+This project leverages OpenCV, and a Keras-based model trained using Google's Teachable Machine to create a real-time face recognition system.
 The system captures images, trains a model, and then uses the model to recognize faces.